Changes in circumstances for tax credits

 imgtext

-This guidance note looks at the how and when changes in circumstances are reported and the impact on tax credit awards.
+This guidance note looks at how and when changes in circumstances are reported and the impact on tax credit awards.
 Note that tax credits cease on 5 April 2025.
-New claims for tax credits are no longer possible and no more payments will be made after 5 April 2025.
+New claims for tax credits are not possible and no more payments were made after 5 April 2025.
 Any existing claimants will be migrated to the universal credit system.
 See the Universal credit guidance note.
-There is information about migration notice letters on GOV.UK.
+See also the GOV.UK website.

 The circumstances of the household